Assessment Pathways

 The online appointment, which usually takes about an hour, is used to follow up on responses from the completed forms and to gather additional information about the person's history and any other potential causes of the person's difficulties, including other mental health conditions.

-Clients are asked to schedule their appointments at least two weeks in advance to allow enough time to complete the required psychometric forms before your session.
+Clients are able to schedule their appointments at least two weeks in advance to allow enough time to complete the required psychometric forms before your session.

 The online appointment, which usually takes about an hour, is used to follow up on responses from the completed forms and to gather additional information about the person's history and any other potential causes of the person's difficulties, including other mental health conditions.

-Mental health professionals use a combination of observed, reported, and endorsed symptoms to make an accurate diagnosis.
-This comprehensive approach helps ensure that the diagnosis takes into account not only the individual's own experiences but also how their condition appears to others and manifests in their daily life.
+Mental health professionals use a combination of observed, reported, and self-reported symptoms to make an accurate diagnosis.
+This comprehensive approach helps ensure that the diagnosis considers not only the individual's own experiences but also how their condition appears to others and shows up in their daily life.

 After the assessment is completed, a written report will be provided that will summarize all relevant information and will include appropriate diagnoses and treatment recommendations.